Introducing The 5 Ways to Wellbeing

 This video was created by Fiona Ebel as part of her final year project studying Film Production at the University of Bournemouth.

-Fiona recently completed her work placement at Dorset Mind and has utilised her talent for creating videos to produce a video on Dorset Minds’ 5 Ways to Wellbeing aimed at young people.
+Fiona recently completed her work placement at Dorset Mind and used her talent for creating videos to produce a video on The 5 Ways to Wellbeing – 5 evidence-based steps identified by the New Economics Foundation that are key to improved wellbeing.

-You can find out more about Dorset Mind’s 5 Ways to Wellbeing and how it can help support a mentally healthy lifestyle by visiting the dorsetmind.uk website.
+You can find out more about The 5 Ways to Wellbeing and how it can help support a mentally healthy lifestyle below…

 Learn how to connect, give, learn, be active and take notice.